kg4ydw/noacli/documentation/Readme.md

 Named favorites not assigned to a dock will be assigned to the (hidden) orphan dock on next shell start.
 Empty docks will be automatically deleted on next start.

+If you right click on a button, you can also delete it from the dock or copy it to other docks.

 Button order can be changed from the dock context menu, but this is not (currently) saved.